Murder of Gabriel Cruz: Perpetrator

-According to the Civil Guard, the T-shirt was a sign that the defendant wanted to do to his partner in time so as to give him hope.
-Near the place where the child was found lived Ana Julia’s former partner and, in all likelihood, she thought that researchers would direct their inquests towards that person, but it proved to be unsuccessful.
+According to the Civil Guard, the t-shirt was a sign that the defendant wanted to give the father hope.
+A former partner of hers resided near the site, so in all likelihood, she thought that researchers would direct their inquests towards that person, but it proved to be unsuccessful.

 On March 11, Ana Julia went to Rodalquiar house, while she was under close surveillance.
-The officers saw her pulling some planks, some stones out the garden, as well as a body that apparently belonged to a small person who fit Gabriel’s profile.
-She put it in the trunk and left for Almería; she passed through Almería and arrived in Vícar.
-It was then that the research team decided to arrest her when she got out of the car, looking in the trunk and finding Gabriel’s body wrapped in a blanket.
-Apparently, the body was in good condition, and the child was half-naked, wearing only underwear.
+The officers saw her pulling some planks and stones out the garden, as well as a small body.
+She put it in her vehicle's trunk and drove through Almería and arrived in Vícar.
+Authorities arrested her when she exited the car, looking in the trunk and finding Gabriel’s body wrapped in a blanket.
+The body was in good condition, dressed only in underwear.

-While she was in jail, the prisoner statement was taken and she confess in front of her lawyer that she was responsible for the killing, giving some details such as the fact that she had thrown Gabriel’s clothes in a glass container in the Spanish town Retamar.
-The agents examined the area and found them, except for the T-shirt.
+In jail, her statement was taken, and she confessed in front of her lawyer that she was responsible for the killing, giving some details such as the fact that she had thrown Gabriel’s clothes in a glass container in the town Retamar.
+The agents examined the area and found them, except for the t-shirt.